-Examples of the injury 6 to 12 serious but short-term food poisoning causing diarrhoea and vomiting- (a) diminishing over 2 to 4 weeks; and (b) with some remaining discomfort and disturbance of bowel function and impact on sex life and enjoyment of food, over a few years • constant abdominal pain, causing significant discomfort, for up to 18 months caused by a delay in diagnosis of an injury to the digestive system Comment about appropriate level of ISV • An ISV at or near the top of the range will be appropriate if there is an adverse response to the administration of a drug that- (a) requires admission to an intensive care unit; and
+Examples of the injury 6 to 12 serious but short-term food poisoning causing diarrhoea and vomiting-

+- (a) diminishing over 2 to 4 weeks; and - (b) with some remaining discomfort and disturbance of bowel function and impact on sex life and enjoyment of food, over a few years - constant abdominal pain, causing significant discomfort, for up to 18 months caused by a delay in diagnosis of an injury to the digestive system

-(b) does not cause any permanent impairment; and (causes the need for ongoing drug therapy for life. r IN ISV in the upper half of the ange will be appropriate if a anonic infection- (a) requires prolonged hospitalisation and additional treatment; and (will be resolved by antibiotic treatment within 1 year. tl tl tl In ISV at or near the bottom of the range will be appropriate if there is an adverse response to the administration of a drug that- (a) requires admission to an intensive care unit; and (b) does not cause any permanent impairment; and (c) does not cause the need for ongoing drug therapy for life.
+- An ISV at or near the top of the range will be appropriate if there is an adverse response to the administration of a drug that- - (a) requires admission to an intensive care unit; and - (b) does not cause any permanent impairment; and - (c) causes the need for ongoing drug therapy for life. - An ISV in the upper half of the range will be appropriate if a chronic infection- - (a) requires prolonged hospitalisation and additional treatment; and life.